TransVault/documentation/onboard/configuration.md

 Once the agent has been installed (typically this would be the Exchange On-premises server which would act as the PowerShell host where the exchange management shell is located), you will be presented with various tabs.

-**Agent notes** : When installing the agent, it's important to note that you must have one agent per datacentre.
+**Agent notes** : When installing the agent, it's important to highlight that you must have one agent per datacentre.
 The agent is forest specific as well i.e. if you have more than one Exchange server in different forests in different locations, then each one will need its own agent.
 Likewise, in a cross domain scenario, this would also require multiple agents.

 ### Configuring Active Directory environment